thuml/Corrformer/README.md

 ```

 ## Contact
-If you have any questions or suggestions, feel free to contact Haixu Wu (wuhaixu98@gmail.com).
+If you have any questions or suggestions, feel free to contact Haixu Wu (wuhaixu98@gmail.com or wuhx23@mails.tsinghua.edu.cn).